Causal classification of pathological Misner-type spacetimes: Introduction

-A central contribution of this paper is to \emph{replace the earlier conjecture with a formal proof} that all three spacetimes---Misner, pseudo-Schwarzschild, and pseudo-Reissner-Nordstr\"{o}m---are \emph{pairwise isocausal} on their universal covers, and on suitable open, causally regular regions of the compactified spacetimes.
-Proposition~\ref{prop:IsoAllThree} provides explicit causal bijections between the models at the covering level, and identifies a concrete \emph{deck-equivariance criterion} governing descent to the compactified spacetimes: when the equivariance degree satisfies $|k|=1$ the models are globally isocausal, whereas if $|k|>1$ or if equivariance fails, then only a \emph{one-way causal relation} is obtained on the quotient.
+A central contribution of this paper is to replace the earlier conjecture with a formal proof that all three spacetimes---Misner, pseudo-Schwarzschild, and pseudo-Reissner-Nordstr\"{o}m---are pairwise isocausal on their universal covers, and on suitable open, causally regular regions of the compactified spacetimes.
+Proposition~\ref{prop:IsoAllThree} provides explicit causal bijections between the models at the covering level, and identifies a concrete deck-equivariance criterion governing descent to the compactified spacetimes: when the equivariance degree satisfies $|k|=1$ the models are globally isocausal, whereas if $|k|>1$ or if equivariance fails, then only a one-way causal relation is obtained on the quotient.
 Corollary~\ref{cor:NoEquivariance} and Remark~\ref{rem:DefaultOneWay} emphasize that this one-way case is the generic global situation.
 This sharpens the classification of these causality-violating models and establishes, for the first time, a rigorous causal equivalence framework connecting them.

-From a mathematical perspective, the shared warped-product structure and conformal relation of the base metrics make these isocausality results natural; from a physical perspective, the fact that such structurally and interpretatively different spacetimes exhibit identical causal behaviour is striking.
+From a mathematical perspective, the shared warped-product structure and conformal relation of the base metrics make these isocausality results natural; from a physical perspective, they suggest that key causal features may arise independently of the detailed matter content.
 This work provides a unified geometric and causal framework for understanding these examples, and paves the way for extending the classification to other models---such as the pseudo-Kerr spacetime---that may also belong to this Misner-type, causality-violating family.